Terry O'Reilly

 Terence Joseph James O'Reilly (born June 7, 1951) is a Canadian former professional ice hockey right winger.
-He played for the NHL's Boston Bruins and featured in three Stanley Cup Finals.
+He played for the National Hockey League (NHL)'s Boston Bruins and featured in three Stanley Cup Finals.
 He was one of the most effective enforcers in NHL history.
-O'Reilly was born in Niagara Falls, Ontario.

 Early life

-O’Reilly was born to his parents Audrey and Jim O’Reilly.
+O’Reilly was born in Niagara Falls, Ontario to his parents Audrey and Jim O’Reilly.
 His family comes from Irish ancestry.
 He grew up in Oshawa, Ontario and started playing hockey at very young age.
 Terry originally started out as a goaltender until he was 13.
-As a junior Terry had problems initially sticking with the Oshawa Generals.
+As a junior, Terry had problems initially sticking with the Oshawa Generals.
 He even turned down a scholarship offer from St. Louis University in order to continue playing for the Generals which would end up work out in his favor.'

-Throughout his career O’Reilly would continue his education part time at the University of Toronto and Boston University.
+Throughout his career, O'Reilly would continue his education part time at the University of Toronto, the University of Ottawa and Boston University.